maram-mahmoudi/DigitalTwin/README.md

 By following this guide, you should be able to establish a connection between Unity and ROS using the ROS-Unity connector.
 This setup allows for the simulation and control of robotic applications within Unity, leveraging ROS's powerful middleware.

-For more detailed information, refer to the official documentation of the ROS-Unity connector and ROS.
+For more detailed information, refer to the official ROS-Unity connector and ROS documentation.